-As policies to avoid or slow down deindustrialization led to stagflation, strikes, and "panic at the pump," a sufficient number of veto players in the West became convinced that "there is no alternative" to deindustrialization and austerity.
+I argued that two different mechanisms explain the West's comparative success: TINA and the market turn.
+The first mechanism, by convincing electoral majorities and other veto players of the necessity of economic pain, that is, by shifting expectations, reduced the level and intensity of unrest that was generated by failing to meet historically entrenched expectations.
+As policies to avoid or slow down deindustrialization led to stagflation, strikes, and panic at the pump, a sufficient number of veto players in the West became convinced that there was no alternative to deindustrialization and austerity.
 This created the political space needed for politicians like Margaret Thatcher and Ronald Reagan but also François Mitterrand to force through predictably painful reforms.
-Regimes in the East, despite repeated attempts to disseminate similar beliefs, could not convince their respective veto players of similar beliefs: lacking the separation of polity and economy constitutive of capitalism, state socialist elites could not credibly signal that a further rise in productivity necessitated deindustrialization.
-The second mechanism, by bringing to bear the efficiency of market coordination, lowered the costs of adjustment, and, by diffusing the responsibility for painful changes across many actors, deprived the unrest created by deindustrialization of a single focal point to organize around.
-Taken together, these mechanisms permitted regimes in capitalist countries not just to survive the crises of the 1970s-which their Eastern counterparts did, too-but to durably deindustrialize and to last into the 21st century-which their Eastern counterparts did not.
+Regimes in the East, despite repeated attempts to disseminate similar beliefs, could not convince their respective veto players of them: lacking the separation of polity and economy constitutive of capitalism, state socialist elites could not credibly signal that a further rise in productivity necessitated deindustrialization.
+The second mechanism, by bringing to bear the efficiency of market coordination, lowered the costs of adjustment and, by diffusing the responsibility for painful changes across many actors, deprived the unrest created by deindustrialization of a single focal point to organize around.
+Taken together, these mechanisms permitted regimes in capitalist countries not just to survive the crises of the 1970s-which their Eastern counterparts did, too-but to durably deindustrialize and to last into the twenty-first century-which their Eastern counterparts did not.